ITensor/website/docs/install/main.md

    selects which function signature definitions will be used to wrap vendor-specific BLAS/LAPACK fortran calls into C.

-6. Finally, at the top level of the library (same directory as this file), run the commmand "make" on the command line.
+6. Finally, at the top level of the library (same directory as the options.mk file), run the commmand "make" on the command line.
    If all goes well, the built library files should appear in the LIBDIR folder specified in options.mk.